JuanLucha/cobra-ssg/README.md

 - `content/layouts/css/global.css`: this file contains all the shared css rules for the site.
 - `content/layouts/default.html`: this file contains the default layout for your site.
 It's not used for the blog, as the blog has its own layout files.
 If a page don't have a layout defined in its front matter in the `layout` variable, this `default.html` file will be used when converting the page's markdown to html.
 - `content/layouts/css/default.css`: this file contains the style rules of the default template.
+- `content/layouts/css/menus.css`: this file is only mandatory if you have files in the `content/layouts/menus` folder on the site.
+If that's not the case, you can skip it.
+It contains the specific style rules that only the menus used on the site.
+- `content/layouts/post.html`: this file is only mandatory if you have a `content/blog` folder on the site.
+If that's not the case, you can skip it.
+It contains the html layout for the list of posts.
 - `content/layouts/blog.html`: this file is only mandatory if you have a `content/blog` folder on the site.
 If that's not the case, you can skip it.
 It contains the html layout for the list of posts.
 - `content/layouts/css/blog.css`: this file is only mandatory if you have a `content/blog` folder on the site.
 If that's not the case, you can skip it.
 It contains the specific style rules that only the post list will use.
 - `content/layouts/post.html`: this file is only mandatory if you have a `content/blog` folder on the site.
 If that's not the case, you can skip it.
 It contains the html layout for the list of posts.